Bad credit personal loans

 - Large amount bad credit loans.

-If you need to borrow more than $2,000 and have bad credit, some providers offer these loans, eg Harmoney provides loans up to $20,000.
+If you need to borrow more than $2,000 and have bad credit, some providers offer these loans – for example, Harmoney provides loans up to $20,000.
 You can also find a few lenders that offer loans of more substantial amounts, for instance, Geneva Finance offers car loans of up to $65,000.
 However, please think carefully about how much you can comfortably afford to repay from your income.

 How much do bad credit loans cost?